memri/pod/docs/HTTP_API.md

 ### GET /v1/items/{uid}
 Get a single item by it's `uid`.

-**UNSTABLE**: currently, we return an empty array if an item is not found, or an array with 1 item if item exists.
+⚠️ UNSTABLE: currently, we return an empty array if an item is not found, or an array with 1 item if item exists.
 In future, we might return an error if item was not found, and the object itself if the item was found.